zilishen/documentation/content/nms/admin-guides/configuration/configure-telemetry.md

 ## Firewall Settings

-To ensure successful transmission of telemetry data to NGINX F5, make sure NGINX Management Suite can establish outbound connections to the IP address range 159.60.126.0/25 on port 443 to the IP address range 159.60.126.0/25.
+To ensure successful transmission of telemetry data to NGINX F5, make sure NGINX Management Suite can establish outbound connections to the IP address range 159.60.126.0/25 on port 443.
 The Product Usage data point requires both inbound and outbound connections on port 443.